We share a birthday.

 His famous guitar is named Lucille.

-There's a story behind that name and you may know it.
+There's a story behind that name, one that's been told forever, you probably know it.
 B.B. was playing at a club and they had a fire pit in the middle of it to keep warm.
 A fight broke out between two guys and when they crashed into the pit, the whole place went up in flames.
-Everyone ran for their lives including him.
-But, when he got outside, B.B. remembered his guitar was back inside.
-He ran back into the burning building to get it.
-He found out the next day the men were fighting over a woman named, wait for it, Lucille.
+Everybody ran for their lives including him.
+But when he got outside, B.B. remembered his guitar was back inside.
+He ran back into the burning building to get it and found out the next day the men were fighting over a woman named, wait for it, Lucille.

-And that's how it came to be named Lucille.
+And that's how his guitar came to be named Lucille.

 If you're lucky enough to have Sirius/XM satellite radio, there's a channel on it called B.B.
 King's Bluesville.
 They play nothing but the blues and good blues at that.
 You'll also hear Mr. King.

 A story...my dear, dear, BFF and brother, Tony Colter, was a big DJ on that channel and one day they were doing an in studio concert with B.B.
 Tony was to be the emcee and knew our history so he took me along.
 When we got there B.B. was in the dressing room holding court, sitting down of course.
 When he saw me his face lit up and he stood up for a hug.
 The look on Tony's face was priceless and he said to me later, "He never gets up!"